 ModMaker was developed for my Web Development class in college.
 It sucked up literally all my time, and easily crushed all the other sites (sorry I had to go first guys) that were demoed.
 After the initial proof of concept I expanded it to make it easy to create mods on and eventually added MixIns and then Dynamic MixIns so users could do lots of file patching without having to know anything.

 I'd like to thank specific people for making things on this site possible.

 First, I would like to thank Gibbed and "Wench" for writing the original Coalesced tools.
 I originally used Wenchy's, but switched to Gibbed's after I found it had much more flexability.

 I would also like to thank the people in the gaming group I was in for helping test.
 I won't name you here, but if you come across this page, you know who you are.
 Without you guys, I probably would have given up.

 A big round of applause goes to the ME3Explorer team, specifically WarrantyVoider.
 Thanks for putting up with my endless questions.
 You do work that makes mine look like amateur hour.
-Literally 3/4th of the stuff you showed me was way over my head.
+Literally 3/4th of the stuff you showed me was way over my head at the time.

-I'd also like to thank TankMaster who developed a superior Coalesced compiler that made ModMaker possible.
+I'd also like to thank TankMaster who developed a superior Coalesced compiler that made ModMaker's initial version possible.
 I worked with him and he put in quite a bit of work to fix the issues it had at the time.